 Integrated risk management must include a software supply chain risk management part (not to be confused with supply chain risk management or SCRM, which concerns supply chain management).
 Software supply chain risk management starts with visibility, enabled by supply chain risk management applications.
 On that level, it is no different from cyber supply chain risk management (C-SCRM) as we know it from the world of IT and OT integration and Industry 4.0 or from risk management in general.

-Software supply chain risk management tools go deeper than vendor risk management (VRM) and third-party risk management (TPRM) applications (or modules in broader applications) per Jimmy Pommerenke, founder and CEO of Ceeyu, a company that specializes in these matters and security ratings regarding the digital footprint of organizations and their third-party ecosystems.
+Software supply chain risk management tools go deeper than vendor risk management (VRM) and third-party risk management (TPRM) applications (or modules in broader applications).

 According to a survey conducted by market research specialist Vanson Bourne for cloud security specialist CrowdStrike, 45 percent of the organizations surveyed were victims of a software supply chain attack in the past twelve months.